Gibney Beach: The Gibneys

 Robert and Nancy Gibney came to St. John on their honeymoon in 1946.
 Robert was 31 at the time and Nancy was 25.
-They planned to spend a few months in the islands.
-In order to stay this extended time, Nancy had to quit her job as a feature editor at Vogue magazine.
+They planned to spend a few months in the islands; in order to stay this extended time, Nancy had to quit her job.
 Robert planned to write a novel while in the islands.
 The Gibneys rented a small cottage on Cruz Bay Beach.
-Later when friends Julius and Cleome Wadsworth, who lived on Denis Bay, moved back to the states for the summer, the Gibneys stayed in their home rent free.
-When the Wadsworths returned the following winter, the Gibneys were not yet ready to leave their beloved island so they moved into a shed on Henley Cay, an 11 acre island on Caneel Bay.
-At the time this was the only available housing to be found, and the Gibneys ended up living there for the next three years.
-In 1950 Robert's father died and left Robert and Nancy enough money to look into buying land on St. John.
+Later, when friends Julius and Cleome Wadsworth, who lived on Denis Bay, moved back to the United States for the summer, the Gibneys stayed in their home rent-free.
+When the Wadsworths returned the next winter, the Gibneys were not yet ready to leave, so they moved into a shed on Henley Cay, an 11 acre island on Caneel Bay.
+At the time this was the only housing available, and the Gibneys ended up living there for the next three years.
+In 1950 Robert's father died and left Robert and Nancy enough money to buy land on St. John.
 They purchased 40 acre of land on Hawksnest Bay and made it their own.
-Their house was built in the center of the beach from rocks found onsite.
-Gibney beach became home to Robert, Nancy, and their three children, Ed, Eleanor and John.
-Robert home schooled all three children.
+Their house was built in the center of the beach from rocks found on site.
+Gibney Beach became home to Robert, Nancy, and their three children.
+Robert home-schooled all three.
 He worked for Caneel Bay during the expansion of the resort in the 1950s.
 In the 1960s he became a librarian in Cruz Bay.
 Nancy wrote short stories.
-Women's magazines such as McCall's and Redbook normally published her works.
+Women's magazines such as McCall's and Redbook published her works.

-Robert died in 1973 and Nancy in 1980 and are interred in a Cruz Bay cemetery.
-The couple left the beach property to their children in their will; the land was divided among them.
-Ed Gibney, their first-born child, is a lifelong resident of Saint John and works as a surveyor.
-Eleanor is on the board of the St. John Historical Society.
+Robert died in 1973 and Nancy in 1980; both are interred in a Cruz Bay cemetery.
+The couple left the beach property to their children; the land was divided among them.
+Ed Gibney, their firstborn child, is a lifelong resident of Saint John and works as a surveyor.
+His sister Eleanor is on the board of the St. John Historical Society.
 She too is a lifelong resident on St. John, having grown up on her family's beachfront property.
-For fifteen years she worked for the Caneel Bay Resort becoming the chief horticulturalist.
+For 15 years she worked for the Caneel Bay Resort, becoming the chief horticulturalist.
 She is the author of A Field Guide to Native Trees and Plants of East End, St. John U.S. Virgin Islands.
 She married Gary Ray and they have two children.
-The Gibney's second son, John, died in 2003.
+The Gibneys' second son, John, died in 2003.
 He lived on Gibney Beach, planting and tending to a garden of tropical trees.
 John Gibney's remains are interred on the property within his garden.